robin-raymond/zax.io/basics.md

                 // container type or container variable
 ````

 ### Compiler directives

 ````
-align           // align contained types to a zero modulus address boundary asset           // copy asset to built bundle compiles        // if a code block that follows compiles a `true` is replaced
+align               // align contained types to a zero modulus address boundary asset               // copy asset to built bundle compiler            // compiler name as a string literal compiles            // if a code block that follows compiles a `true` is
-                // otherwise a false is replaced deprecate       // declare API sections as being deprecated discard         // suppress warning on unused variable or non captured results error           // cause an error in compilation execute         // evaluates code blocks at compile time file            // indicates the source for a generated file inline          // tells compiler to inline vs call functions likely          // indicates which code paths are more likely (for optimization) line            // indicates the source line for a generated file panic           // control panic behavior in code generation reserve         // reserve non-accessible unused space in a type void            // declared contained value occupies space without allocating
+                    // replaced otherwise a false is replaced date                // date of compile as a string literal deprecate           // declare API sections as being deprecated discard             // suppress warning on unused variable or
+                    // non captured results
+error               // cause an error in compilation execute             // evaluates code blocks at compile time file                // indicates the source for a generated file function            // current function as a string literal inline              // tells compiler to inline vs call functions likely              // indicates which code paths are more likely
+                    // (for optimization)
+line                // indicates the source line for a generated file lock-free           // disable lock generation around `once` values panic               // control panic behavior in code generation reserve             // reserve non-accessible unused space in a type void                // declared contained value occupies
-                // space within the type
+                    // a location within a type
-return          // controls code generation for the return statement source          // loads a related source file unlikely        // indicates which code paths are less likely (for optimization) warning         // display a warning or control compiler warning behaviors
+                    // without allocating space for the contained value return              // controls code generation for the return statement source              // loads a related source file time                // time of compile as a string literal unlikely            // indicates which code paths are less likely
+                    // (for optimization)
+version-compiler    // compiler version as a string literal version-import      // module import version as a string literal warning             // display a warning or control compiler warning behaviors
 ````